-Owl and Monkey, a bricks and mortar shop in York, is run by a lovely couple called Helen and Matt, whom I met at BCTF.
+Owl and Monkey is a shop in York, run by the lovely Helen and Matt.
 They were interested in having some of my cards in their shop, which was very exciting, and also mentioned they were running an open exhibition called 'Flourish'.
 Part of the York-wide 'Bloom' festival, they were celebrating plants and flowers and any work of any medium could be submitted.
 I entered my 'Terrarium' limited edition screen print.

 Seeing my piece on the walls surrounded by such amazing works of art was a brilliant feeling!
 The shop was so light and airy it was the perfect place for an exhibition.